CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast community-advertise

-Provides commands to configure the BGP COMMUNITY attribute to advertise to the peer group for the IPv6 address family.
+Provides commands to configure the BGP `COMMUNITY` attribute to advertise to the peer group for IPv6.

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast community-advertise regular

-Configures BGP to announce the COMMUNITIES attribute to the peer group.
+Configures BGP to announce the `COMMUNITIES` attribute to the peer group.

 The default setting is `off`.